andre-nguyen/Kiko-plus/_posts/2017-06-25-dji-failure-analysis.md

 ### 1. Don't over estimate your opponents

-I used to think that it wasn impossible or that it couldn't be harmful to overestimate your opponents.
+I used to think that it was impossible or that it couldn't be harmful to overestimate your opponents.
 Worst case scenario is that you win by a larger margin if you put in maximum effort.
 In our case however, at the end of round 3 we were so convinced that all the other teams would be able to perform a full mission including a moving landing, despite no clear evidence for it, that we didn't even consider dropping everything and focusing all our efforts on the landing.
 Had we not over estimated our opponents, we might have better allocated our efforts in the weeks leading up to the competition.

 ### 2. Code review even the mudane things